 “Driving progress for people – a successful and responsible long-term energy business, trusted by customers and powering a thriving society and a healthy environment.”
 This builds on our longstanding commitment too, and strong track record in, sustainability.

 We will deliver our mission through our company ambitions – the Better Energy Ambitions.
 These are our plan for a sustainable business.
 They focus on the most important issues for our customers, our people, our business, and for the communities and environment that we are part of.
 They directly address how we will tackle the key challenges facing the energy sector

-We were thrilled to have our efforts rewarded in the Business in the Community (BITC) Corporate Responsibility Index where we were awarded 94% with 3.5 stars from a possible 5 stars for our approach to being a sustainable and responsible business.
+We are thrilled to have our efforts recognised by being listed as a finalist in the Business in the Community (BITC) Responsible Business Awards.
+This recognises our approach to being a sustainable and responsible business.

-This is a great endorsement of our long-term approach to being a responsible and sustainable business and it recognises a huge amount of hard work by our people right across our company and in the community
+This is also great endorsement of our long-term approach to being a responsible and sustainable business and it recognises a huge amount of hard work by our people right across our company and in the community.

 For further information please visit Our Better Energy Ambitions on this link.